 - PSSC does NOT allow any holster that utilizes a trigger finger to manipulate any retention device, i.e. Blackhawk Serpa.

 Upon successful completion of the PSSC, you are ready to get some match experience under your “belt”.
 You may attend any of the matches you feel you are ready for – we all have different skill levels and progress at different rates.
 We suggest observing a match before you attend, or buddy up with an experienced competitor at your first few matches.

 Below is a series of matches we suggest for new competitors, in order of the overall level of challenge.
 Once you have safely completed a number of matches at one level, and you are feeling more comfortable with the match environment, and you have seen an improvement in your shooting skills, feel free to move to the next level:

 - Intro To Steel Match – 4th Sunday

-- Her Handgun Practice (sorry – women only) – Check Calendar
+- Women's Practice Match – Check Calendar

 - Tuesday Night Steel (TNS) Match – Every Tuesday